The products included here may contain affiliate links.

 From darkness into light

 We all know how eyebrows frame our faces, but when we are tired they become even more important because, according to Lisa, they can create an instant eyelift.
 “Using just a fibre gel can make a huge difference,” she says.
-Her favourites are Benefit’s Gimme Brow, $24 and Laura Mercier’s Brow Dimension fibre gel $23.49 which really fill and define the brows.
+A favourite is Benefit’s Gimme Brow which really fill and define the brows.
 Follow her trick for maximum effect: “Brush the product through the brow the wrong way at first,” she says, “Before brushing them back the way the hair falls.
 This will add real volume and colour to the brows”